Congenital diaphragmatic hernia: Classification

-This rare anterior defect of the diaphragm is variably referred to as a Morgagni, retrosternal, or parasternal hernia.
-Accounting for approximately 2% of all CDH cases, it is characterized by herniation through the foramina of Morgagni which are located immediately adjacent and posterior to the xiphoid process of the sternum.
+A Morgagni hernia, also referred to as a retrosternal or parasternal hernia, is a rare anterior defect of the diaphragm.
+Accounting for approximately 2% of CDH cases, it is characterized by herniation through the foramina of Morgagni, which are located adjacent and posterior to the xiphoid process of the sternum.
+Morgagni hernias are less often associated with severe symptoms at birth and may be found later in life or incidentally.